AUSPEXI/aethergenai/docs/IP_PROTECTION_STRATEGY.md

 ---

+## Public Messaging Alignment (Aug 2025)

+The live site uses some invention names and narrative phrases at a high level (e.g., "8D Causal Manifold Simulator", "Elastic Collision Newton's Cradle", "Radioactive Decay Universe Model", and metaphorical story language).
+Policy:

+- Allowed: High‑level, non‑technical naming to describe achievements and vision on public pages (Home, Technology, About, Press).
+- Prohibited: Algorithms, formulas, implementation details, parameters, circuit paths, internal datasets, or reproducible procedures.
+- Required: Prefer Honest Framework phrasing (e.g., "we may not be the only ones…") and avoid exclusivity unless independently verifiable.

+This policy supersedes older instructions that forbade mentioning names entirely.

 ## Overview
 This document outlines the comprehensive intellectual property protection strategy for AethergenAI's proprietary zk-SNARK implementation and synthetic data generation algorithms.